danbraithwaite/ms_styleguide/Readme.md

 The icons are bas64 encoded into the stylesheet.

 #### Batch renaming icon files
-If you need to batch rename a bunch of files to lower case (as I had to with the icons), paste this into terminal
+If you need to batch rename a bunch of files to lower case (typically icon files), paste this into terminal

 	cd /path/to/files
 	for FILE in `ls -A1 *.png`; do FILENAME=`echo ${FILE} | sed 's/ /\\ /g'`; echo mv ${FILENAME} `echo ${FILENAME} | tr [A-Z] [a-z]`; done